kylebebak/questionnaire/README.md

 #### Plain Text
-If you want plan on piping the results of a questionnaire to a shell script, you might want plain text instead of JSON.
+If you plan on piping the results of a questionnaire to a shell script, you might want plain text instead of JSON.
 Just pass `fmt='plain'` when you format the answers to your `Questionnaire`.
 The answers will be returned as plain text, one answer per line.

 ![](https://raw.githubusercontent.com/kylebebak/questionnaire/master/examples/activities_client.gif)